Latest Updates

 Deployment type: There are different ways to use X2Go.
 One is through an independent X2Go server, and another one is via a cloud infrastructure provider like Google Cloud and Amazon Web Services.
 Finally, there’s via a Docker container.

-Pricing: Launched under GPL version 2 license, X2Go is an open source remote access software that you can use for free.
-But, you may need to settle the cloud infrastructure or hosting services if you wish to deploy it in the cloud.
+Pricing: Launched under GPL version 2 license, X2Go is an open-source remote access software that you can use for free.
+However, you may need to settle the cloud infrastructure or hosting services if you wish to deploy it in the cloud.

 X2Go open source remote support software